wargold/MovieNerds/README.md

 ##### Live Demo: https://movienerds.herokuapp.com/

-(In case the website to heruko doesn't work chek: https://movienerds-1f94f.firebaseapp.com)

-#### What we have done and what we still plan to do
+#### What we have done

-We have implemented the majority of the functions of the app, everything works accordingly to what we planned expect some bugs.
-The data visualization of the favorite is now hardcoded but will be fixed so that is show the common similar movies depending on the movies that is in the users favorite.
-We also have played around with different design choices and try to improve the overall design of the app.
-We are aware of that there are plenty bugs left to fix but our main goal was to iplement the functionality and then fix design and bugs issue.
+We have implemented the all of the functions of the app accordingly to what we described in our project plan, the user can store favorite movies and see they how they connect to each other by their similar movies, this is visualized by a graph.
+We also have played around with different design choices and improved the overall design of the app och usability of the website.
 We have followed the architecture [Redux](https://redux.js.org).

-The things that we have left to implement are:

- * Fix some bugs.
- * Improve the design of the app.
- * Implement the favorite page and make sure that the users can save favorite movies.
- * Implement the visualization of the users favorite movies by connecting them to each others similar movies.
- * Implement error when internet connections is lost.
- * Implement error when API Call fails.

 #### File Structure